stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-This way we can visually compare changes: returns and yields.

-&nbsp;

-Price itself is the ratio of Market Cap (company valuation) to Number of Shares Available to trade.

-&nbsp;

 \- 1) We see that Nvidia stock price outperformed AMD x 2.

 \- 2) Nvidia's Net Income also did x2, so it justified it's stock price change.

-\- 3) AMD Net Income decreased: which justifies why it's stock price did not increase.
+\- 3) AMD Net Income decreased a lot: it's share price should have decreased more.

-\- 4) Nvidia's earning per share doubled!
-Making a better deal than 2 years ago.
+\- 4) Earning per share confirms that AMD is overvalued: Share Price is the ratio of Market Cap (Valuation) to Number of Shares Available to trade.

 &nbsp;

-Conclusion: there is no financial reason as of why AMD is more hyped than Nvidia.
+Conclusion: AMD is overvalued compared to Nvidia.

 &nbsp;